 - Testing of IC is done using test vectors at some (pretty low) speed.
 The tests by test vectors can not detect all defects of the chip.
-Other words, if IC test report "FAIL", then device is defective.
-But if is "PASS" reported, it means the chip passed our tests, but still might not pass the tests, that check other mainly dynamic parameters of the tested IC. - Because the rising/falling edges of programmers are tuned for programming of chips, it may happen the test of some chips fails, although the chips aren't defective (counters for example).
+In other words, if IC test report is "FAIL", then device is defective.
+But if test report is "PASS", it means the chip passed our tests, but still might not pass the tests, that check other mainly dynamic parameters of the tested IC. - Because the rising/falling edges of programmers are tuned for programming of chips, sometimes the test of some chips fails, although the chips aren't defective (counters for example).